rsonka/PADx-Skill-Scraper/README.md

 Smaller disclaimers:

---Does not handle Japanese characters well yet.
+* Does not handle Japanese characters well yet.

---Right now does not check if your monster changes skill on evolution.
+* Right now does not check if your monster changes skill on evolution.
 Assumes you want skillups for that skill.

---Only reports the name of the dungeon the monster drops from, not which specific level(s) of the dungeon it drops from.
+*Only reports the name of the dungeon the monster drops from, not which specific level(s) of the dungeon it drops from.

---Only considers monsters "farmable" if they drop from a dungeon.
+*Only considers monsters "farmable" if they drop from a dungeon.
 Gungho collab PEM is not considered farmable here.

---Does NOT document monsters that evolve into monsters that skill up your monsters.
+* Does NOT document monsters that evolve into monsters that skill up your monsters.
 (This was problematic with padx, and you usually don't want to do that anyway, because it's miserably time-consuming.).

---Because of how padx uses template pages, program needs to know what page numbers are too high to be real: If pad ever gets over 100,000 monsters, the templateNumber variable needs to be made higher.
+* Because of how padx uses template pages, program needs to know what page numbers are too high to be real: If pad ever gets over 100,000 monsters, the templateNumber variable needs to be made higher.